lex-node/governance/constitution/constitution.md

 ### Executive / Foundation
 #### Nature & Functions of Foundation
 4.31.
-The executive function of the Pocket Network is performed by the Pocket Network Foundation, which is a Cayman Islands foundation company limited by guarantee.
+The executive function of the Pocket DAO is performed by the Pocket Network Foundation, which is a Cayman Islands foundation company limited by guarantee.
 The Foundation is governed by its Articles of Association, a copy of which is available at https://github.com/pokt-network/governance/blob/master/foundation/Pocket-Network-Foundation-Articles-of-Association-Highlighted.pdf (the **Foundation Articles**).
 Without limiting the generality of the immediately following Article [4.x], the Foundation's objectives include:
   * serving as a fiduciary agent of the Council
   * stewarding the Pocket Technologies and Pocket Network, including Pocket Core
-  * requesting funds from the Council for specific projects that have strategic value to the Pocket Technologies or Pocket Network ecosystem, by submitting PEPs.
+  * requesting funds from the Council for specific projects that have strategic value to the Pocket Technologies or Pocket DAO, by submitting PEPs.

 #### Foundation Articles; Responsibility to Council